My Region: US

 Headed by KWS Field Veterinary Officer Dr. Jeremiah Poghon this Unit has been equipped with a custom-designed vehicle and all the necessary equipment including a vaccine refrigerator, dart gun, VHF radios, GPS, camera, binoculars as well as all the medicines required for rapid and effective veterinary response.
-A DSWT Driver and Veterinary Assistant supports Dr. Poghon along with two experienced Kenya Wildlife Service capture rangers.
+An SWT Driver and veterinary assistant support Dr. Poghon along with two experienced Kenya Wildlife Service capture rangers.

-This is Unit is funded through DSWT by Vier Photen and has been operational since November 2003.
+This Unit is operated by the SWT with funding from Four Paws and has been operational since November 2003.

 The Tsavo Conservation Area had good rains from November through to December.
 Tsavo therefore has adequate pasture and water for wildlife.
 Cases of downer elephants were encountered towards the end of November and at the beginning of December.Read more